mia-platform/documentation/docs/fast_data/real_time_updater/configuration.md

 }
 ```

-What will happen when the second path will be cross is that the path pr_allergens -> pr_something will be passed through automatically.
-Once the real-time updater will have reached the projection pr_something, it will invoke your function myCustomFx so that you can make your own custom logic.
+What will happen when the second path will be cross is that the path pr_selling -> pr_clients will be passed through automatically.
+Once the real-time updater will have reached the projection pr_clients, it will invoke your function myCustomFunction so that you can make your own custom logic.
 The custom function have to match the following signature:

 ```js